buzzer-re/Shinigami/README.md

 - Open the Shinigami.sln solution file in Visual Studio and build the project.

-This tool is released under the MIT License.

 # Contributions

 Contributions are welcome!
 Please open an issue or pull request for any changes you would like to make.
 Contact

-If you have any questions or comments, feel free to contact the author at author@example.com.